Skip to content

 Vintage horse racing scene from the mid-twentieth century

-While out riding near Windsor, Queen Anne spotted an open heath she considered ideal for horses to gallop at full stretch.
-The first race meeting was held on 11 August 1711, and Ascot has been a fixture of British racing ever since.
-The course's royal patronage, unbroken for over three centuries, would eventually make it the natural home for the sport's most prestigious midsummer contest.
+While out riding near Windsor, Queen Anne spotted an open heath she thought ideal for horses to gallop at full stretch.
+The first race meeting was held there on 11 August 1711, and Ascot has been a fixture of British racing ever since.

 1951